Islamist groups seize Syrian city Idlib for first time

 "The army is fighting fierce battles to restore the situation back to what it was," state television said, adding that the army had killed hundreds of fighters.

 Groups taking part in the offensive to seize the city posted videos on the internet showing fighters roaming the streets.
-Voices in the videos said they were in the center of the city.
+Voices in the videos said they were in the centre of the city.

 The film showed insurgents shooting in the air and chanting "Allahu Akbar" (God is greatest) outside a compound formerly held by government forces.